“Your music moved me to tears.”

 This is the refrain contemporary folk artist Hannah Scott regularly hears as she leaves the stage.

-Born in Suffolk and raised by an eccentric entertainer father and an artist mother, with music going back three generations to her songwriting great grandmother, creativity was always destined to be an integral part of Hannah’s life.
-At the age of four, her father bought a second hand piano for £70 from a friend in the pub and she didn’t look back, falling in love with both playing and listening to classical music.
-She picked up a guitar in her early teens as the influence of her peers and more contemporary music took hold, teaching herself some simple chords that would form the foundation of her earliest attempts at songwriting.
+Born in Suffolk and raised by an artist mother and an eccentric entertainer father, with music going back three generations to her songwriting great-grandmother, creativity was always destined to be an integral part of Hannah’s life.
+At the age of four, her father bought a second-hand piano for £70 from a friend in the pub and she didn’t look back, falling in love with both playing and listening to classical music.
+Picking up a guitar in her early teens as the influence of her peers and more contemporary music took hold, Hannah taught herself some simple chords that would lay the foundation for her earliest attempts at songwriting.

-Hannah’s career highlights include the placement of her song No Gravity in an episode of hit TV series Grey’s Anatomy which was broadcast worldwide, being invited to record a live session on BBC Radio 2 with Dermot O’Leary and opening for Madeleine Peyroux, performing to two thousand people.
-She has also shared the stage with folk superstars Seth Lakeman, Cara Dillon and Fairport Convention as well as performing at festivals including Cambridge, Sidmouth and Manchester.
-She is equally at home in small venues and thrives on the intimacy of performing in spaces where she can look audience members in the eye, and, of course, speak with them after the show.
+Hannah’s career highlights include having her song No Gravity featured on the hit international TV series Grey’s Anatomy, recording a live session on BBC Radio 2 with Dermot O’Leary and opening for Madeleine Peyroux, performing to an audience of two thousand.
+She has also shared the stage with folk luminaries such as Seth Lakeman, Cara Dillon and Fairport Convention and has performed at festivals including Cambridge, Sidmouth and Manchester Folk.
+Equally at home in small venues, she thrives on the intimacy of performing in spaces where she can look audience members in the eye, and, of course, speak with them after the show.

-Hannah is currently busy working on her third studio album, the first she will self-produce alongside acclaimed engineer/producer Adrian Hall (Tori Amos, Anna Calvi), due for release in the autumn of 2024.
-These songs are inspired by the biggest of human emotions - love, parenthood, grief, and an unwavering yearning for life, even during its darkest moments.
+Hannah is currently working on her third studio album due for release in the autumn of 2024 and the first she will self-produce alongside acclaimed engineer/producer Adrian Hall (Tori Amos, Anna Calvi),.
+These songs are inspired by the greatest of human emotions - love, parenthood, grief - and an unwavering yearning for life, even during its darkest moments.

 “I’m sorry, but also not sorry,” Hannah replies to the audience member moved to tears, so pleased her songs have connected in just the way she hoped they would.